-Convenience.
-Using Linktree is convenient because they provide an interface and make the process super simple.
-You can get your landing page up and running in a few minutes.
+Linktree (and their competing services) is convenient because they provide an interface and make the process super simple.
+Time is a commodity for business owners and with third-party services, you can get your landing page up and running in a few minutes.

-I started using Linktree when I rebranded into this business (Jungle Soul Collective).
-I didn’t think long because as a fresh business owner I had so much on my to-do list (and even more on my mind) that I just wanted to get those links out there so I could deal with other more important things.
+I created a Linktree when I started Jungle Soul Collective.
+It was a no-brainer decision at the time because as a fresh business owner I had so much on my to-do list (and even more on my mind) that I just wanted to get those links out there so I could deal with other more important things.

 REASON #1: GET ALL THAT SWEET TRAFFIC

-Traffic is the most important thing.
-You want your visitors to become your followers, readers and eventually clients, right?
-So why direct traffic away from your site?
+Traffic and conversions matter.
+You want your visitors to become your readers, subscribers and eventually clients, right?

 When you use Linktree or another third-party link builder, the user has to click twice to get on your site: once on your Linktree link and then on the button.

-The first (and sometimes the only) click you get from your Instagram bio takes the visitor straight to Linktree instead of your website.
+The first (and sometimes the only – eek, don’t shoot the messenger!) click you get from your Instagram bio takes the visitor straight to Linktree instead of your website.
 Do you see the problem here?
+You’re directing traffic away from your website.

-People are bombarded with information every minute they’re online and have a short attention span.
-The more steps it takes for them to get on your site, the bigger the likelihood of abandoning the process altogether.
+Nowadays our are attention spans are short and we’re bombarded with information every minute we are online.
+The more steps it takes for a person to get on your site, the bigger the likelihood of abandoning the process altogether.

 So make it easy for them.
 Use a landing page on your own site with your own branding and get your visitors exactly where you want them to be.